Tri-Cities Airport (Washington): History

 Currently, scheduled passenger flights are mostly regional jet and turboprop, although Allegiant Air operates Airbus A319s/320s, Delta operates Airbus A319s/320s and Boeing 717s, and Avelo operates Boeing 737s.
-Horizon Air, a subsidiary of Alaska Airlines, currently uses a mix of Bombardier Q400 turboprop aircraft, and E-175 jets at Tri-Cities, but has announced plans to transition to all E-175 jets by the end of 2023.
+Horizon Air, a subsidiary of Alaska Airlines, formerly used a mix of Bombardier Q400 turboprop aircraft and Embraer E175 jets at Tri-Cities but now uses E175 jets exclusively since 2023.

-An expansion and remodel project took place in 1986 that included access roads, parking lots, aircraft parking apron and more than doubling the size of the terminal.
+An expansion and remodel project took place in 1986 which included access roads, parking lots, aircraft parking apron and more than doubling the size of the terminal.

 In 2003, the airport underwent another expansion and remodel that added an additional 3000 sqft to the ticket lobby and boarding area.

 In 2014, the Port of Pasco approved a $42 million renovation and expansion, planning to double the size of the terminal.
 The construction began in August 2014 and finished in January 2017.
-The first phase of the expansion was completed on September 7, 2015, which included a new west concourse with gates 3, 4 and 5 as well as new car rental and baggage claim areas.
-The second phase started shortly thereafter, planning to demolish the old boarding area and replace it with a new east concourse to house gates 1 and 2.
+The first phase of the expansion was completed on September 7, 2015, which included a new west concourse with Gates 3, 4 and 5 as well as new car rental and baggage claim areas.
+The second phase started shortly thereafter, planning to demolish the old boarding area and replace it with a new east concourse to house Gates 1 and 2.

 On January 27, 2017, the $42 million airport renovation and expansion, which added a new terminal, security area and baggage handling system was officially opened to the public.
 The new terminal is intended to meet the needs of the Tri-Cities metropolitan area for the next 20 years, with passenger enplanements/deplanements in 2019 reaching a new high of 870,900.
+The airport received a $7 million grant in 2025 to help fund the project.

 Current use

-The airport's terminal at the south end of the field is the property of the Port of Pasco, at the north end of North 20th Avenue.
-Firefighting, however, is handled by the City of Pasco.
+The airport's terminal at the south end of the field is the property of the Port of Pasco, at the north end of North 20th Avenue; firefighting, however, is handled by the city of Pasco.
 A new fire station has recently been built on the terminal grounds.
 The old Navy station buildings on the north end of the airport are being used by other firms.

 The airport is undergoing a major resurfacing of the runways, funded by the American Recovery and Reinvestment Act.